Well-posedness for mean-field evolutions arising in superconductivity: Global existence

-Combining this with identity~\eqref{eq:ippomegav}, we are now in position to conclude exactly as in Step~2 after equation~\eqref{eq:decompapest} (but with $\zeta,\bar\zeta^\circ\equiv0$). \end{proof}
+Combining this with identity~\eqref{eq:ippomegav}, we are now in position to conclude exactly as in Step~2 after equation~\eqref{eq:decompapest} (but with here $\zeta,\bar\zeta^\circ=0$). \end{proof}

-The energy estimates given by Lemma~\ref{lem:aprioriest} above are not strong enough to prove global existence.
-The key is to find an additional a priori $\Ld^p$-estimate for the vorticity $\omega$.
-We begin with the following $\Ld^p$-estimate.
-Note that unfortunately the same kind of argument does not work in the mixed-flow compressible case (that is, \eqref{eq:limeqn2} with $\alpha\ge0$, $\beta\ne0$), as it would require a too strong additional control on the norm $\|\zeta^t\|_{\Ld^{p+1}}$.
-This is why this case is excluded from our global results.
+The energy estimates given by Lemma~\ref{lem:aprioriest} above are not strong enough to deduce global existence, and the key is to find an additional a priori $\Ld^p$-estimate for the vorticity $\omega$ with $p>1$.
+We start with the following new result, based on a careful examination of the evolution of $\Ld^p$-norms of the vorticity.
+The argument can unfortunately not be adapted to the mixed-flow compressible case (that is, \eqref{eq:limeqn2} with $\alpha\ge0$, $\beta\ne0$), as it would require a too strong additional control on the norm $\|\zeta^t\|_{\Ld^{p+1}}$; this is why this case is excluded from our global results in Theorem~\ref{th:main}.